alexxx-db/databricks-mcp-workshop/WORKSHOP_SETUP.md

 # 🎓 Databricks MCP Workshop Setup

-Welcome to o the Databricks Model Context Protocol (MCP) Workshop!
+Welcome to the Databricks Model Context Protocol (MCP) Workshop!
 This interactive setup will create your personal workshop environment with isolated resources.

 ## 🚀 Quick Start for Participants